 Since then their songs have been featured internationally and nationally in commercials for Nike and Vick's Dayquil.
-Even "Today Show" weatherman Al Roker exercised to the PaperDoll song 'If Nothing Happened" in a video clip featured on the national TV show.
+Even "Today Show" weatherman Al Roker exercised to the PaperDoll song "If Nothing Happened" in a video clip featured on the national TV show.

-Lee - who is Chinese, Thai and Taiwanese - says the highlight of her career was opening up for Japan singing sensation Jin Akanishi in New York's Times Square.

-questions for the Pacific Citizen.
+Lee - who is Chinese, Thai and Taiwanese - says the highlight of her career was opening up for Japan singing sensation Jin Akanishi in New questions for the Pacific Citizen.